KarlGW/azcfg/README.md

 }
 ```

+**Note**: It is up to the provided implementation to cache tokens if needed.

-Since it is reasonable to assume that credentials retrieved with the help of the `azidentity` module might be used, a submodule, [`authopts`](./authopts/) has been provided.
-This make it easer to reuse credentials from `azidentity`.
+Since it is reasonable to assume that credentials retrieved with the help of the `azidentity` module might need to be used, a submodule, [`authopts`](./authopts/) is provided.
+This make it easier to reuse credentials from `azidentity`.

 **Usage**
 ```sh